Purchase of apartments on foreign markets

 Transaction stages:

-Required documents: The process of buying a property is extremely simple – all you need is a passport and basic formalities.
+Required documents: The process of buying real estate is extremely simple – all you need is a passport and basic formalities.
 The entire procedure can be carried out remotely.

 Buying an apartment in Georgia – Investor-Friendly Tax System